mazurowski-lab/osteoarthritis-classification/README.md

-# Osteoarhritis_classification
+# Osteoarthritis_classification

- it is a readme for dicom image kl-classification software.
+This is a software developed for Osteoarthritis classification under paper: Automated grading of Radiographic Knee Osteoarthritis Severity combing with Joint space narrowing.
+After importing a knee X-ray raw image of the Posterior-Anterior (PA) view, this software will automatically grade knee osteoarthritis severity (KOA), knee joint detection, knee bone segmentation, and a joint spacing narrowing grading.

+This repository offers executable software on visualization (GUI) versions for an individual case display and a non-display performance for multiple cases processing.
+In addition, this executable software is user-friendly and requires no coding background and python environments; we believe these could work as a reference and learning software for radiologists' daily diagnosis.

+Besides the executable version, we also offer source codes as well as dockerfile and python environment requirements.
+We are welcome any further developments and modifications following our non-commercial use license.

 ## run executable version of software (no python enviroment required).

-### version 1: the command line version
+### version 1: the non-dislay version
- step 1: go to the exe folder , for example: /image_final_pipeline
+ step 1: go to the exe folder , for example: path to /image_final_pipeline

  step 2: type in the command line:
  ```